jhoenicke/smtinterpol/DependentTypeCheck/README.md

 is a proposition).

 There are some restriction on the types used in inductive definitions.
-First the type of the inductive type must be `U` or a function type returning `U`.
+First the type of the inductive type must be `U{i}` or `Prop` or a function type returning `U{i}`/`Prop`.
 The declared constructors must return an element from the type.
 If they use a parameter of the type, all constructors must use it in every occurence of the type.
-Finally the type may only occur as a return value, as a parameter, or as the return value of a functional parameter.
+The type may only occur as a return value, as a parameter, or as the return value of a functional parameter.
 You cannot create mutual recursive types.
+The type of the constructor type must be `U{i}`/`Prop` (or lower).
+If the type of the inductive type is `Prop`, the type of `C` must be of type `I -> Prop`; for non-propositional inductive types the type is `I -> U{i}` for an arbitrarily large `i`.

 There is a builtin evaluation that is used when type-checking.
 It does beta-rewriting of lambda expressions and applies recursion